-Colourscape is celebrating its 25th birthday at 2014's event on Clapham Common, which makes this year an even more special chance to visit its colourful tunnels in what must be the closest thing to being swallowed by a scene from 'Yellow Submarine'.
+Colourscape is celebrating its 26th birthday at 2015's event on Clapham Common.
+Visitors to its colourful tunnels will experience something similar to being swallowed by a scene from 'Yellow Submarine'.
 Guests must choose a coloured cape before venturing into the enormous labyrinth to explore nearly an acre of space while daylight casts a rainbow glow through its walls.

-Naturally children will have a whale of a time, and weekdays are devoted mainly to colour and music workshops, with public access only available between noon and 1pm.
+Naturally children will have a whale of a time, and weekdays are devoted mainly to colour and music workshops for schools, with public access only available between noon and 1pm.